The vast majority of retail client accounts lose money when trading CFDs.

 Crude oil is a crucial commodity for the global economy, fueling various industries and transportation systems globally.
 The objective is to provide a guide that aims to provide full information that is easy to understand.
 This includes trading approaches, financial tools, basic knowledge, trading platforms, and other relevant topics.
-In this article, you will learn how to trade oil.

 Table of content